ryanhs/graphql-koa-scripts/README.md

 This scripts made to be simplify the setup of projects. with koa + apollo graphql + ncurated.

+I really want to make a project setup as simple as possible, 1 file js, 1 package.json, and 1 Dockerfile when needed.
+Thats it! no more overhead setup.

 ##### Example index.js

 with this enough index.js, graphql already setup. this is that make it simple.